Sony A7 Comparison Review

 The Sony Alpha A7 is a mirrorless interchangeable lens camera that was announced in October 2013 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony A7 a good camera?
-The A7 has a Camera Elo of 2209.
-This rating puts the A7 among the top 50 percent of all mirrorless interchangeable lens cameras.
+The A7 has a Camera Elo of 2132.
+This rating puts the A7 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (full frame cameras), the A7 also ranks below average. – Well, the Sony A7 is more than 6 years old, and there have been many other good digital cameras released since 2013.

 |Mirrorless system camera|

 |ISO 100 - 25 600 (50 - 51 200)|

 |Electronic viewfinder (2400k dots)|

 |340 shots per battery charge|

 |127 x 94 x 48 mm, 474 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The side-by-side display below illustrates the physical size of the Sony A7 vis-à-vis a credit card.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.